 There have been a multitude of fantastic achievements in this competition throughout the years.
 From impressive goalscoring feats to te most final wins.
 Cast your eye over our EFL Cup Records page to find out more.

 The League Cup Final has been played in three different venues since 2000; the Old Wembley, the Millenium Stadium and the New Wembley.
 The Millenium Stadium in Cardiff temporarily hosted the final between 2001 and 2007, but since 2008 the competition has been played at the New Wembley.
 The 90,000 capacity state of the art stadium cost a whopping £757 million to build.
 After a few problems at first the pitch is now in a pristine condition, providing the perfect surface for top class football matches.

-New Customer Offer: 5/1 Man City To Beat Steaua Bucharest
+New Customer Offer: 5/1 Man City to beat Southampton

-Open a NEW ACCOUNT at Betfair and get an ENHANCED price of 3/1 about Man City to beat Steaua Bucharest in their Champions League match on Wednesday.
+Open a new account with Betfair and get an ENHANCED price of 5/1 that Man City to beat Southampton on Sunday in the Premier League.
+NEW CUSTOMERS.
 Max bet £10.

 - Back Mourinho To Mastermind A Defensive Masterclass Against Chelsea

 - Back Pep To Get City Back To Winning Ways Against Southampton

 - Improving Cardiff Will Find Forest Hard To Hack Down